jjfiles/ims2/README.md

 I am activley looking to make a PR to the pyfmodex repo to get this fix in.

+## Music

+As of right now you need to add 16 music files into the `Instrument Tracks` directory

 ## Python

 Start with your favorite virtual environment in your prefered CL